Netflix Is Testing Rewarding Your Kids With Stickers For Watching TV

-Netflix is testing out a new feature called "Patches" on certain kids' shows.
+Netflix is testing out a new feature called "Patches" on certain kids shows.
 It lets you collect patches by...watching episodes of the show.

 The patches appear only on certain Netflix original kids shows, like Fuller House, Trolls, and A Series of Unfortunate Events.